 - Members should take ownership of the society and make a valuable contribution to it

 - We promote the value of education for all

 - We see collaboration as a way of working

 - We take a democratic, informed approach to the management of the society

 - We treat members, staff and associates with respect and dignity

-The Lit and Phil is run by its Council.
-Council members are elected at the Annual General Meeting, usually held at the end of September and serve for three years.
-The principal officers of the Society are the President, who is elected for a two-year term, the Hon.
-Secretary and the Hon.
-Treasurer.
-In addition to the main Council there are four section committees, each being responsible for organising at least six lectures a year.
-These are:
+The management of the Manchester Lit and Phil is overseen by its Council.
+Council members are elected at the Annual General Meeting, usually held at the end of September, serve for two years, and are eligible for re-election for a further term.
+The principal officers of the Society are the President, who is elected for a two-year term, the Honorary Secretary and the Honorary Treasurer.

 → Science and Technology

 Council & Section Committee Members - 2021-2022